namtoki/English/stock/01_framework/conversation/lesson.md

 ## 質問部分

+- What should I do in a situation like this?
 - but is that true?
 - would it sound a little bit weird if I said ...
   - Would it sound a little bit weird if I said "My hobby is to take pictures"?